Updated on: October 1, 2024

 Norton Password Manager also has:

 However, it’s missing some features I expect to see in a premium password manager, like password sharing between users or a built-in TOTP authenticator.
-Competitors like RoboForm and Keeper include these features for a low price, and brands like 1Password and Dashlane also come with standout features like hidden vaults (1Password), virtual payment cards (1Password), and a VPN (Dashlane).
+Most of the other options on this list have all this, plus standout features like hidden vaults (1Password), virtual payment cards (1Password), and a VPN (Dashlane).

 But if you’re not in the market for an antivirus, you can download the password manager for free.
 On your Windows PC, you can access its browser extension on all the most popular browsers, and the mobile app integrates easily with Android and iOS.